Easter cake is very very tasty with yolks. The most delicious Easter cake made with yolks

 • confectionery topping.

-Make a dough.
-Warm up milk.
+Prepare the dough.
+Heat the milk.
 In a bowl, combine warm milk and 2 tablespoons of granulated sugar.
 Then add yeast and 1 cup flour.
-Put the dough in a warm place for 3-4 hours.
+Place the dough in a warm place for 3-4 hours.

 Dough for Easter cakes

 Prepare the dough.
-All ingredients must be at room temperature.
+All ingredients should be at room temperature.
 Separate the yolks from the whites.
-Leave 2 proteins for glaze, and transfer the rest to a jar, close the lid and put in the refrigerator.
-Later, it will be possible to cook from proteins, a protein omelette or cream for a cake.
+Leave 2 egg whites for the glaze, and put the rest in a jar, close the lid and put it in the refrigerator.
+Later, you can use the proteins to make a protein omelet or cream for a cake.

-Soak raisins in boiling water until plump.
-Then drain the water and squeeze the raisins well, mix them with 2-3 tablespoons of flour so that all the moisture is gone.
+Soak the raisins in boiling water until they swell.
+Then drain the water and squeeze the raisins well, mix them with 2-3 tablespoons of flour to remove all the moisture.

-Add the yolks, salt, vanilla sugar, the remaining granulated sugar to the dough, mix.
-You can increase the sugar to 1.5 cups if you like it sweeter.
+Add yolks, salt, vanilla sugar, remaining granulated sugar to the dough and mix.
+You can increase the granulated sugar to 1.5 cups if you like it sweeter.
 Then add softened butter and knead.
 Add pre-sifted flour and knead the dough again.
-Stir in the raisins.
+Stir raisins into the dough.

-Knead until the raisins are evenly distributed over the dough.
-Cover the dough with a towel, put in a warm place for 2 hours.
+Knead until the raisins are evenly distributed throughout the dough.
+Cover the dough with a towel and place in a warm place for 2 hours.

 Considering that the dough should rise, transfer it to a large bowl

-The dough should more than double in size.
+The dough should more than double in volume.

 For the first time I baked Easter cakes in special paper forms.
-It turned out to be very comfortable and beautiful.
-No need to specifically select a form, which is then oiled, lined with parchment.
-If you do not have such forms, check out my previous Easter cake recipes, links to which are given at the beginning of this post.
-There I tell you what you can bake cakes in.
+It turned out to be very convenient and beautiful.
+There is no need to specially select a mold, which you then grease with oil and line with parchment.
+If you don't have such molds, check out my previous Easter cake recipes, links to which are given at the beginning of this note.
+There I tell you what you can use to bake Easter cakes.

-Lubricate your hands with vegetable oil, spread the dough into molds so that they are 1/3 filled or a little more.
+Grease your hands with vegetable oil and spread the dough into the molds so that they are 1/3 full or a little more.

-When laying out the test in forms, it will go down again
+When you put the dough in the molds, it will fall again

-Do not try to fill the form in half in case of excess test.
-It is better to make small cakes.
+Do not try to fill the form halfway if there is excess dough.
+It's better to make small Easter cakes.

-Cover the molds with a towel and let the dough rise again.
+Cover the pans with a towel and let the dough rise again.

-Let the dough rest in the molds and rise.
+The dough will stand in the molds and rise.
 It's time to bake.

-Prepare frosting.
-Beat egg whites until fluffy, stable foam, gradually add granulated sugar and beat until sugar is completely dissolved.
+Prepare the glaze.
+Beat the whites until a fluffy, stable foam, gradually add granulated sugar and beat until the sugar is completely dissolved.

-Coat the cooled cakes with icing on top and decorate with confectionery sprinkles.
-You can do it easier and sprinkle Easter cakes with powdered sugar.
+Coat the top of the cooled Easter cakes with glaze and decorate with confectionery sprinkles.
+You can do it easier and sprinkle the cakes with powdered sugar.

 The weight of one standard finished Easter cake is 450 g.

-We offer you to prepare an Easter cake on yolks with raisins with your own hands for the bright holiday of Easter.
-Believe me, homemade Easter cakes made from the freshest products, with all the warmth and love, are much tastier than store-bought ones!
+For the bright holiday of Easter, we offer you to prepare your own Easter cake with yolks and raisins.
+Believe me, homemade Easter cakes, prepared from the freshest ingredients, with all the warmth and love, turn out much tastier than store-bought ones!
 They will not lie on the store shelf for weeks, but will be prepared on the eve of the holiday, so they will remain soft and crumbly for a long time!

-Yes, the manufacturing process will not be quick, but if you still have the opportunity, try to surprise your relatives at least once.
-We are sure you will want to make these delicious egg yolk Easter cakes again!
-In addition, there is nothing incomprehensible here: the kneading of the dough, although long, is not at all difficult.
+Yes, the manufacturing process will not be quick, but if you still have the opportunity, try to surprise your family at least once.
+We are sure that you will want to make these delicious Easter yolk cakes again!
+In addition, there is nothing incomprehensible here: kneading the dough, although it takes a long time, is not at all difficult.
 And for your convenience, we have prepared for you a detailed recipe for Easter cake with raisins, accompanied by step-by-step photos.

 Ingredients: